-The performance space should enable students to fulfill their chosen specialism as much as possible.
+The performance space should enable the student to fulfill their chosen role as much as possible.

-Students should be aware of health and safety factors as they relate to both their chosen specialism and the performance piece as a whole.
+Students should be aware of health and safety factors as they relate to both their chosen role and the performance piece as a whole.

-Non-examinees are permitted to perform alongside performance candidates, but only where absolutely necessary in order to make the group size up to the minimum of performers.
+Non-examinees are permitted to perform alongside performance candidates, but only where absolutely necessary in order to make the group size up to the minimum number of performers.
 They must be students not staff.